imcocokim/ttt-weekend/README.md

 # TIC-TAC-TOE
-A classic game of tic-tac-toe built.
+A classic game of tic-tac-toe.
 <p>

 [Click here to get to the Deployed Link](https://tictactoe-coco.netlify.app/)